-If any task in an event loop, or the event loop itself blocks, it runs the risk of never being restarted if the event loop ends before the block condition completes.
+If any task in an event loop blocks, it runs the risk of never being resumed if the event loop ends before the block condition expires.
 Many functions in the Python standard library incur blocking, and therefore are subject to this issue.
 Therefore, many libraries also exist in non-blocking versions.